Ron Martin (businessman): Financial troubles

 On 2 June, Southend received a suspended three-point penalty and were fined £7,500 for those offences.
 On 11 March, a further HMRC winding-up petition was adjourned to 29 April, and was then adjourned three more times, eventually to 28 October 2020, when the club finally settled tax debts of £493,931 with HMRC.
 As a result, a winding-up petition was dismissed by the High Court.
 Meanwhile, on 2 April 2020, during the COVID-19 pandemic in the United Kingdom, Southend put "several staff and some players" on furlough (temporary leave) under the UK Government's emergency job retention scheme.
 Martin said "It enables the club to best manage its finances during this time of limited income", but the move was criticised by the PFA, which said the club had "consistently" let players down over wages.

 In April 2021, former Southend player Stan Collymore wrote to Martin offering to buy the club from him, and held talks concerning the potential appointment of a Collymore associate as the club's CEO.

 Relegation from Football League

-Under Martin's chairmanship Southend suffered a second successive relegation on 1 May 2021, dropping out of the Football League after 101 years.
+Under Martin's chairmanship Southend suffered a second successive relegation on 1 May 2021, dropping out of the English Football League after 101 years.
 Supporters demonstrated and called for his resignation, but he said: "the future will be great again".
 He also said League Two relegation was "unfair" as the National League had suspended relegation for the COVID-19-affected season, and submitted proposals for EFL consideration.